 Bilateral Economic Relations

-The United States is a principal trading partner and source of investment funds for Belize.
-According to the latest available trade data, in 2020 the United States accounted for 22.22 percent of Belize’s total exports and 40.27 percent of its total imports.
-Tourism attracts the most foreign direct investment, although U.S. investment also is found in the agriculture and energy sectors.
-A Country Commercial Guide for Belize is available from the U.S. Embassy’s Economic/Commercial section.
+The United States is the leading trading partner and source of investment funds for Belize.
+Trade in goods between the United States and Belize totaled $644.09 million dollars in 2022.
+Tourism attracts the most foreign direct investment, although many U.S. companies also invest in the agriculture, agroforestry, and energy sectors.
+A for Belize is available from the U.S. Embassy’s Economic/Commercial section.

 Belize’s Membership in International Organizations

 Belize became a member of the United Nations following its 1981 independence from the United Kingdom.
-Belize and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.
+Belize and the United States belong to several of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, World Trade Organization, and International Maritime Organization.

 Principal U.S. embassy officials are listed in the Department’s Key Officers List.